AngleSharp/AngleSharp/README.markdown

 ----------------------------

 If you know some feature that AngleSharp is currently missing, and you are willing to implement the feature, then your contribution is more than welcome!
 Also if you have a really cool idea - do not be shy, we'd like to hear it.

+If you have an idea how to improve the API (or what is missing) then posts / messages are also welcome.
+There are also ongoing discussions about some styles that are used by AngleSharp (e.g. `HTMLDocument` instead of `HtmlDocument`).
+If you have a strong opinion about one or the other then participating in those discussions would certainly be helpful.

 Some legal stuff
 ----------------